MichelMoriniaux/cv/README.md

 ## Technology
 I am an avid technologist curious of everything
-#### I have a focus on networks
+#### Large breath of knowledge in systems and networks
+- Linux administration
+- Webscale Systems design
+- Operating system internals
+- Automation frameworks ( homegrown, Ansible, Chef )
+- Container tech
-- DC network fabrics
+- Datacenter IP network fabric underlays
 - Network protocols
 - WAN design
 - ISP operations
 - BGP
-- Network hardware
+- Networking and compute hardware
 - SONiC
-- Automation ( Ansible, Chef, SaltStack)
 - Optical Line Systems ( basic )
 - P4 ( introductory )

 #### Datacenter:
 - Cooling systems
 - Electrical onelines
-- DC management
+- DataCenter management
-- DC selection and due process
+- DataCenter selection and due process
 - Supply chain management
+- RFP RFQ RFO processes
-- OCP
+- Open Compute Project

-#### Systems:
-- Linux admin

 #### Software:
-- I am not a developer but I can code to save my life
+- I can code to save my life
-- Preferred languages are C and Python
+- Preferred languages are Python and C
-- I am highly adaptable and can learn the language of the day ( as long as it's not Ruby, lisp or other exercise in style )
+- I am highly adaptable and can learn the language of the day ( not a fan of ruby, lisp or other exercise in style )
 - CI/CD git gerrit jenkins

 and a bunch of other stuff